Macrometacorp/docs/docs/graphs/graph-examples/uniquevertices-example.md

 In this query, the graph is traversed using the `OUTBOUND` direction, starting from the 'Sci-Fi' genre vertex in the content collection, and following the `watched` edges to find unique users who have watched content from this genre.
 The `uniqueVertices: 'global'` option ensures that only distinct users are returned, preventing any duplicates.

-## Use Case: Identifying Influential Customers in Financial Services
+## Use Case: Identify Influential Customers in Financial Services

 Imagine a financial services company looking to identify influential customers to develop targeted marketing campaigns.
 The company wants to find customers who have made significant investments and have had a strong influence on their connections' investment decisions.
 This approach allows the financial services company to focus its marketing efforts on influential customers, leading to increased engagement and potentially higher investment volumes.